 Tenita Campton

-I’m Tenita, an ex Byron Bay hippy kid who somehow found herself in the big smoke, working on brands my mum would never have imagined (yes, the lifelong vego who spent four years at Australian Pork—go figure).
+I'm Tenita, an ex Byron Bay hippy kid who somehow found herself in the big smoke, working on brands my mum would never have imagined (yes, the lifelong vego who spent four years at Australian Pork – go figure).
 My career has been anything but linear, but that’s what I love about this industry.
+I am currently working on some very cool, large brands.
+I have been known to make the brands I work on my personality - currently my personality is all LEGO Bricks!

-I’ve worked across creative agencies, client-side marketing, communications, PR, and partnerships.
-Working on everything: corporate, government, and consumer, and now, I’m deep in the world of podcast partnerships.
+I’ve worked across creative agencies, client-side marketing, communications, PR, and at a podcast.
+I've worked on everything: corporate, government, and consumer, and podcast partnerships.
 You could say I’m a bit of a jack of all trades, but that's how I like to be.
-The best parts of all my jobs has been no two days are the same... oh and working on brands that I assumed I would hate because of my bare foot upbringing.
+The best parts of all my jobs have been that no two days are the same... oh and working on brands I never imagined I could.

 Career & Background